quattor/quattor.github.com/_aquilon/00-install.md

 # Activate the VirtualEnv is one is used
 . /var/quattor/aquilon-venv/bin/activate
 # kinit user must be either `aquilon` if you use a standalone Kerberos server or
-# a valid principal if you have a central infrastructure (including Active Directory)
+# another valid principal if you have a central infrastructure (including Active Directory)
 kinit        # Enter the password you set previously /opt/aquilon/tests/aqdb/build_db.py
 ```